dfki-ric-underactuated-lab/torque_limited_simple_pendulum/sw/python/controllers/LQR/README.md

 ## Theory #

-Alinear quadratic regulator (LQR) can be used to stabilize the pendulum at the unstable fixpoint.
+A linear quadratic regulator (LQR) can be used to stabilize the pendulum at the unstable fixpoint.
 For a linear system of the form
 $$
 \begin{equation}
 \dot{\mathbf{x}} =  \mathbf{A}\mathbf{x} + \mathbf{B}\mathbf{u}